ohsu-qin/qiprofile/doc/development.rst

 * Every custom CSS style is dash-separated lower case preceded by ``qi``, e.g. ``qi-billboard``

-* Comments are readable English, usually beginning with 'The' and ending in a period.
+* Comments are readable English on a separate line, usually beginning with 'The' and ending in a period.

+* Every public module, class and function is commented using the `Writing AngularJS Documentation`_ guideline.[#docCaveat]_

 * Each function which is not nested within another function is documented using the jsdoc_ convention.